What is 510(k) Testing?

 510(k) Testing at EKG Labs

 At EKG Labs we provide a variety of analytical solutions to support your 510(k) filing by helping to determine product equivalency.
-We have experience working with Class II medical devices and combination products that incorporate a pharmaceutical component.
+We have experience working with Class II and Class III medical devices as well as combination products that incorporate a pharmaceutical component.

 EKG Labs works with clients to develop a customized 510(k) testing regimen specific to their medical device and submission goals.
 Our analysts are well-versed in a variety of USP and ISO compendial tests and analytical techniques.
 When you are ready to prepare your 510(k) filing, our regulatory services team can help you compose, submit, and communicate with regulatory agencies such as the FDA.